-Learning key facts about alcohol can help you determine if you or a loved one may need addiction treatment.
+Learning key facts about alcohol can help you determine if you or a loved one may need inpatient rehab or outpatient alcohol addiction treatment.
 The below alcoholism FAQs include some common queries.

 Is Alcoholism a Genetically Inherited Disease?